What does USMM tell me about named user licensing?

-- Users having multiple ID’s and therefor being counted by USMM multiple times.
+- Users having multiple ID’s and therefore being counted by USMM multiple times.

-With a little help items 1, 2 and 3 can quickly be resolved and with a bit more detailed work and analysis item 4 can be addressed too such that USMM accurately reflects system usage.
+With little help items 1, 2 and 3 can quickly be resolved and with a bit more detailed work and analysis item, 4 can be addressed too such that USMM accurately reflects system usage.

 USMM Reporting Risk

 As a result of the points discussed above running USMM on your SAP systems and sending this data to SAP can carry significant risk.
-Simply running USMM, consolidating via LAW and submitting this information is in essence carrying out a blind audit.
+Simply running USMM, consolidating via LAW and submitting this information is, in essence, carrying out a blind measurement.
 Without knowing if the information is an accurate reflection of how your estate should be licences nor the potential implications of the submission you could be shooting yourself in the foot in a big way.

 “We submit LAW every year and haven’t had any issues”

-I have worked with many global scale organisations with 10’s of thousands of users and these issues can amount to 10’s of millions in non-compliancy.
-By executing the remediation and license optimisation measures alluded to above JNC have successfully reduced the demand captured by USMM/LAW or indeed an on-site audit by up to 90%.
+I have worked with many global-scale organisations with 10’s of thousands of users and these issues can amount to 10’s of millions in non-compliancy.
+By executing the remediation and license optimisation measures alluded to above JNC have successfully reduced the demand captured by USMM/LAW or indeed an on-site measurement by up to 90%.
 You can do the maths!
-So, if you are using USMM to determine your own compliancy position by rationalising it against your entitlement how can you be sure that USMM is giving you (or SAP) an accurate picture of what needs to be licensed and how?
+So, if you are using USMM to determine your own compliance position by rationalising it against your entitlement how can you be sure that USMM is giving you (or SAP) an accurate picture of what needs to be licensed and how?